KSAH-42/RabbitOM/README.md

 * Reduce memory copy when using large memory blocks by using System.ArraySegment<byte> in order to minimize the usage of System.Buffer.BlockCopy
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications or even block by the windows firewall.

-➡️ Breaking changes
+# Breaking changes

 * NET Core Migration

-➡️ Next arrivals:
+# Next arrivals:

-* Adding the SRTP support
+* Adding SRTP support
 * Adding a CLI on the media player
-* Adding the Replay feature
 * Adding the new RTSP Client
 * Adding new RTSP receivers
 * Adding RTCP layer
 * Onvif
-* Making the mediaplayer usercontrol run on a seperate thread

-The actual RtspClient class WILL BE REMOVED (see streaming.experimentation project which is actually in progress)
+* Adding the Replay feature

 # About the actual rtsp client and how to receive packets ?